Chief of Renal-Electrolyte Division

 Chief, Division of Renal-Electrolyte

-The University of Pittsburgh Medical Center (UPMC) is a world-renowned, nonprofit health care provider and insurer committed to delivering exceptional, people-centered care and community services.
-Headquartered in Pittsburgh and affiliated with the University of Pittsburgh Schools of the Health Sciences, UPMC is shaping the future of health through clinical and technological innovation, research, and education.
-The University of Pittsburgh and UPMC are seeking a physician-investigator of unique vision, enthusiasm, and experience for the Chief of the Division of Renal-Electrolyte.
+The University of Pittsburgh and the University of Pittsburgh Medical Center (UPMC) seek a physician-investigator of unique vision, enthusiasm, and experience for the Chief of the Division of Renal-Electrolyte.
 This position within the Department of Medicine will report directly to the Chair of Medicine.
 The Chief of Renal-Electrolyte will lead and ensure the continued excellence of the scientific, educational, and clinical programs within the Division of Renal-Electrolyte with overall responsibility for operations and strategy across the Division.
 The Division Chief will also sustain the growth and development of outstanding clinical, educational, and research programs, while enhancing the Division’s excellent reputation of extramural funding.
 This leader will play a critical role in developing groundbreaking clinical, translational, and basic research and training programs while building collaborative programs and initiatives across other divisions and departments within the system.

 This position requires a dynamic, passionate, and experienced physician-scientist leader with a proven track record of success across the spectrum of collaborative clinical leadership, significant administrative experience, academic and educational excellence, program development, exemplary scholarship, successful faculty recruitment and development, and community engagement.